Entrances & Doors

 Doors cover entrances.
 They provide protection, separate one space from another, and allow free movement in and out.

-Doors can be small or large, ornate or plain, narrow or wide, keyed or sliding, swinging or revolving, open or closed.
+They can be small or large, ornate or plain, narrow or wide, keyed or sliding, swinging or revolving, open or closed.
 They can even be false.

 Doors can be made of wood, iron, glass or mesh, and have knobs, handles, pulls, plates or nothing at all.
-Whatever their composition or design, doors describe motion.
+Whatever their composition or design, they describe motion.
 They also tell us something about their owners and about the places they guard; some even inspire narratives.

 Automatic doors test our faith – will they open when we approach?

-Our lives are a series of entrances and exits.
 How many entrances and doors will you walk through today?

 When one door is closed, don’t you know, another is open.